Why Liquid Staking is the Safest DeFi Solution

 What are Perpetual Swaps?

-Perpetual swaps function like leveraged margin trading on centralized exchanges but in a decentralized, permissionless environment.
-Traders borrow tokens from liquidity providers for leveraged trades.
+Perpetual swaps work like margin trading with leverage on centralized exchanges but are decentralized and permissionless.
+Traders borrow tokens from liquidity providers to facilitate short selling and leverage.

 Additional Perpetual Swaps Risks